simplelocalize/i18n-wizard/README.md

 OpenAI model.
 You can choose from `gpt-3.5-turbo` or `gpt-3.5`.
 Default is `gpt-3.5-turbo`.

+### `--extractMessages`

+Extract messages from the source code.
+By default, the CLI will extract messages.
+Default: `false`.

 ### `--generateDiff`

 Generate a diff file with changes made by the CLI.
 By default, the CLI will not generate a diff file.
 Default: `false`.